-Several times a week, I’m faced with the frustration of a parent of a picky eater, either in my pediatrics practice (Yum Pediatrics) or in the Doctor Yum Project Kitchen where I teach families to cook.
-They are tired, worn out, and out of answers after trying every trick they can think of to coax their child to accept new foods.
-Some of these families have children with more intense challenges stemming from medically related and/or developmental issues, and may need the help of a pediatric feeding specialist.
-Many of these children however, are the more “garden variety” picky eaters, whose selective toddler eating style became reinforced by hyper-palatable, kid-friendly foods and well-meaning but misguided parental efforts.
+Several times a week, I’m faced with the frustration of a parent of a picky eater, either in my pediatrics practice or in the Dr. Yum Project Kitchen where our team teaches families to cook.
+These parents are tired, worn out, and out of answers after trying every trick they can think of to coax their child to accept new foods.
+Some of these families have children with more intense challenges stemming from medically related and/or developmental issues and may need the help of a pediatric feeding specialist.
+Many of these children however are the more “garden variety” picky eaters, whose selective toddler eating style became reinforced by hyper-palatable, kid-friendly foods and well-meaning but misguided parental efforts.
 After months or years of struggles at mealtimes, these families may be at the end of their rope.

 This same patience should be applied to eating.
-So I ask parents, when you talk about your children’s eating habits to their doctors or peers to, to considering using words that are more encouraging.
-In the Doctor Yum Project Kitchen we call kids “exploring eaters” or “learning eaters” to show that they are still working towards that adventurous palate.
-So if you come to my pediatrics practice or a class at the Doctor Yum Project Kitchen, instead of telling me that your child is a “picky eater”, tell me that your child is “still learning to eat a lot of new foods and we are working very hard.”
+So I ask parents when you talk about your children’s eating habits to their doctors or peers to, consider using words that are more encouraging.
+In the Dr. Yum Project Kitchen, we call kids “exploring eaters” or “learning eaters” to show that they are still working towards that adventurous palate.
+So if you come to my pediatrics practice or a class at the Dr. Yum Project Kitchen, instead of telling me that your child is a “picky eater”, tell me that your child is “still learning to eat a lot of new foods and we are working very hard.”
 I will understand that you are struggling and will help you in whatever way I can.
 From now on our doors are only open to “exploring eaters” of ALL types, and we will look forward to the adventure.